Becoming sunny and warmer Wednesday

 Milder temperatures stick around through the weekend

 QUAD CITIES, Iowa/Ill.
-(KWQC) -- Mostly sunny skies are on tap again today, but winds will be much lighter and from the south leading to highs near 40º.
+(KWQC) -- Lots of sunshine is once again expected over the next couple days.
+Winds will be out of south so temperatures will be warmer than yesterday with temperatures in the 40s.
+The wind will also be lighter.
 Above normal temps highlight our weather the remainder of the week as south winds and sunshine will push highs to near 50º on Friday.
-A quick moving system will arrive late Friday night leading to rain chances to our NW, but clouds will be the only thing that impacts our area.
-Highs will remain above normal heading into next week.
+A quick moving system will arrive late Friday night into Saturday with rain moving in.
+This will be a chilly rain, but at this time we aren’t expecting any snow.
+Rainfall amounts will be light, generally less than 0.25″.

 TODAY: Sunny.
 High: 43º.
 Winds: S 0-5 mph.